Head Coach/General Manager: Chris Flaugher

 Greg Anderson has been an assistant coach of the Jr. Blues since 2011-2012, where he has focused on defense and special teams.
 Greg began his coaching career in 2007-08 with the Affton Americans U12 CSDHL program, winning the league in his second season.
 From 2008 to 2014, he was in charge of the hockey program at Lindbergh High School in Sappington, MO, where he turned the Flyers into one of the city’s best teams.
 During his tenure, LHS reached the semi-finals of Wickenheiser Cup (the second-division playoffs of St Louis’ prep hockey league) once and the Challenge Cup (first-division playoffs) semis twice.
 He advanced many of his players at Lindbergh to higher-level hockey, from college club to the Jr. Blues to even the US National Team Development Program.

 A native of Arnold, MO, Anderson began his hockey career with the Meramec Sharks before moving with his family to Bellingham, WA.
 There, he played with the Semiahmoo and Cloverdale Hockey Clubs, both located in Vancouver, BC, Canada.
 He returned to St Louis to play three seasons with the Jr. Blues from 1998-99 to 2000-01, being named team captain in his final season.
 Greg then played college hockey with Marian University in NCAA Division III, before transferring to Robert Morris University (Chicago) in the ACHA, where he graduated with a bachelor’s in business administration.
 Currently, Greg works as a project manager with a steel construction firm.
-He lives in De Soto, Mo. with his wife, Laurie.
+He lives in Oakville, MO with his wife, Laurie.
 Outside of hockey, his hobbies include golf, fishing, and dirt-track auto racing.

 Assistant Coach/Strength and Conditioning Coach: C.J.
 Jung

 C.J.
-Jung is entering his second season as a Jr. Blues assistant coach, with a special focus on strength and conditioning.
+Jung is entering his third season as a Jr. Blues assistant coach, with a special focus on strength and conditioning.
 C.J. grew up in Oakville, MO and played for the Affton Americans throughout his youth career before joining the Jr. Blues in 2006.
 He was part of the 2006 and 2007 USA Hockey National Championship teams.
 In addition, Jung also won a Missouri state high school hockey title in 2006 with Oakville High, breaking what was at the time the nation’s longest prep sports winning streak in the process.

 Assistant Coach/Goaltending Coach: Mark Staub